Commemorating the Royal East Kent Mounted Rifles, Queen's Own West Kent Yeomanry, Kent Yeomanry,

 The plan now is for a new museum to be built in the grounds of Hever Castle,

 allowing space around it for an armoured car and a 25 Pdr field gun present.
-We are now at the stage where of applying for
+Please click here for more detail on our new plans.

 The Museum has full Accreditation from the MLA.
 It has received grants from the Victoria & Albert Museum Purchase Grant and